How old do I have to be to participate?

 Are there scholarships?

-There will be a limited number of scholarships available to DAAPcamp.
-Please submit an essay with your registration.
+There will be a limited number of scholarships available to DAAPCamp.
+Please see the Scholarship and Aid page of our website or the for details.

 How much are the scholarships for?

 The individual scholarship amounts will be determined during the selection process.
-There will be no “full” scholarships.
 Scholarship recipients will be expected to make some investment in the camp tuition.

 When will you be deciding who receives them?

-Scholarship and Financial Aid applications are due by May 01, 2013.
-Decisions will be announced in mid-May.
+Scholarship and Financial Aid applications are due by April 1, 2018.
+Decisions will be announced in early May.

 How do I apply for a scholarship?

-Please visit our Scholarship and Aid for full details.
+Please visit our Scholarship and Aid page for full details.

 How do you decide who receives a scholarship…is it merit or need-based?